What are the 4 Types of OCD

 The global COVID-19 pandemic was especially harsh for children and teens with OCD.
 Many sufferers experienced exacerbated OCD symptoms, while those in remission had a relapse.
 One study revealed that individuals with OCD have elevated obsessions and compulsions during the lockdown (Jalal et al., 2020).

-Symmetry or order OCD refers to the need for perfect arrangement, order, or sameness.
-Children and teens with symmetry OCD experience what is referred to as “neurotic anxiety” or looping, intrusive thoughts if things don't feel or look right.
+Symmetry or orderliness OCD refers to the need for perfect arrangement, order, or sameness.
+People with symmetry OCD experience what is referred to as “neurotic anxiety” or looping intrusive thoughts if things don't feel or look right.
 They will also repeatedly think that something terrible will happen unless they perform their compulsions.

 • Overly concerned that something will happen if something is not in the proper order